DurkDiggler/HQSec-SOCAI/README.md

 ## 🔧 Configuration

 The service is configured via environment variables.
-See `.env.example` for all available options:
+See `.env.sample` for all available options:

 ### Essential Configuration